 Contemporary entomological research documents the extraordinary resiliency and levels of health present in wild populations of honeybees in indigenous nests and in undisturbed ecosystems.
 Log hives and arboreal apiculture are the statutes of a holistic and bee-centric approach by mimicking and rehabilitating natural nest conditions.
 Apis Arborea works on behalf of Apis Mellifera through 1) cooperation with local neighboring apian communities, silviculture, local and state parks; 2) protection of wild apian nest sites; 3) promotion of preservation programs for installations of natural nest sites (logs and similar) in commercial, educational, artistic, and environmental programs.

 The parameters of the apian nests in living trees become the guiding principle for interaction, management, research and designs of man-made apian nests (hives).
 The gesture of rewilding aims to find congruence with natural nest integrity.
+It attempts to grant and integrate (animal-) birth-rights such as freedom of natural procreation and dispersal in local watersheds.
 Apis Arborea works within the natural apicultural community to ask: how can we protect the source and inspire the future and lay the foundation for holistic apiculture?

 Walking complex and diverse realities